-It’s 1990, there’s no web to surf and to get software, you have to drive to a store called Egg Head, a store where zero of the apps Apps are free.
+It’s 1990, there’s no Web to surf and to get software, you have to drive to a store called Egg Head, a store where zero Apps are free.

 Paul Jones is a prolific thinker.
 Paul is Clinical Professor in the School of Information and Library Science where he directs the Masters of Science in Information Science (you can read more about Paul here).

 At AppStorey, we’re interested in something different.
 Paul created some of the earliest Web pages ever written, right on his NeXT cube.
 After Tim Berner-Lee’s early visit to UNC in 1991, Paul found himself deeply involved in the earliest Web.
 At this time, Paul was leading a lab called network services research group at UNC in the Office for Information Technologies and was largely focused on software standards.
 Before Netscape, before Mosaic, Paul used the “www.app”, the earliest Web running only on NeXT Computers.
 Paul’s unusual understanding of the economics of software, and the traditional economics of finance made him spectacularly adept at understanding why the Web was so important.